SabrinaMcField/Data_Science_Projects-TripleTen-/project3_marketing_analysis/README.md

 #  Online Game Store Marketing Analysis: Data-Driven Insights for Global Strategy

 ##  Project Overview
-This project analyzes historical sales data from a global online game store to identify which **platforms**, **genres**, and **game titles** are most profitable.
-Through exploratory data analysis and strategic segmentation, it delivers insights to guide marketing, inventory, and product planning across North America, Europe, and Japan.
+This project analyzes historical sales and review data from Ice, a global online video game retailer, to uncover which platforms, genres, and games are most profitable.
+The analysis aims to inform the company’s 2017 marketing strategy by identifying high-performing products and regional consumer preferences.

 ---